West Indian cricket team in England in 1976: Controversy

 On 2 June 1976, the eve of the first test match of the series, England captain Tony Greig was interviewed on BBC’s midweek sports program Sportsnight.
 The interview was conducted on the roof of Hove’s Pavilion in Sussex.
 In the interview, Greig was forced to respond to questions concerning England’s chances of winning the series against the young West Indies' side.
 Greig described being unimpressed by the West Indian squad.
 He described the West Indies recent humiliating defeat in Australia and their tumultuous home series against India.
 Greig explained, "I like to think that people are building these West Indians up, because I am not really sure they’re as good as everyone thinks they are.”
 He then notoriously claimed, “Sure, they’ve got a couple of fast bowlers, but… you must remember that (if) the West Indian get on top they are magnificent cricketers, but if they’re down, they grovel.
 And I intend, with the help of Closey and a few others, to make them grovel.”
 The insensitive comments only inflamed the racial and colonial implications surrounding the 1976 series.
 The remark was particularly provocative coming from Greig, the white South African-born captain of England.

 West Indian bowler, Michael Holding recalled how the comment “Smacked of racism and Apartheid.
 He got our backs up and made us more determined.”
 Greig claimed the word grovel was used only as a response to the way the interviewer had been discrediting the England team as major underdogs in the match-up.
 When asked about the remark prior to the first test, the West Indian captain Clive Lloyd gave Greig the benefit of the doubt surrounding the use of the word grovel.
 Lloyd however declared being furious about how Greig had patronizingly characterized the West Indies team as unprofessional and nonchalant Calypso cricketers.

-During the final match at The Oval as defeat became eminent for the English side, Greig kneeled down on to the pitch smiling and performed a ‘grovel’ crawl on the ground.
+During the final match at The Oval as defeat became imminent for the English side, Greig kneeled down on to the pitch smiling and performed a ‘grovel’ crawl on the ground.
 The act of contrition was received with applause from a large portion of the West Indians fans present that had been previously taunting the England captain.
 The West Indies batsman Viv Richards remarked “In other words, he was going to have us down on our knees, begging for mercy!
 This was the greatest motivating speech the England captain could have given to any West Indian team.”